Izrael707/Izrael707/README.md

-- 👋 Hi, I’m Israel, I'm a Java developer and Front-end Engineer.
+- 👋 Hi, I’m Israel, I'm a Python developer and Front-end Engineer.
 - 👀 I’m interested in building lucrative Applicatioin Softwares.
-- 🌱 I’m currently mastering Java and Front-end web development.
+- 🌱 I’m currently mastering Python and Front-end web development.
-- 💞️ I’m looking to collaborate on Java-based projects and Front-end related projects.
+- 💞️ I’m looking to collaborate on Python-based projects and Front-end related projects.
-- 📫 How to reach me: Email: Dkingisreal@gmail.com, Twitter: @izra_elll
+- 📫 How to reach me: Email: Dkingisreal@gmail.com.

 <!---